jiaxi-wu/MPSR/README.md

 ### Prepare base and few-shot datasets
 For a fair comparison, we use the few-shot datasets from [Few-shot Object Detection via Feature Reweighting](https://github.com/bingykang/Fewshot_Detection) as a standard evaluation.
-To download their datasplits and transfer it into maskrcnn-benchmark style, you need to run this script:
+To download their datasplits and transfer it into VOC/COCO style, you need to run this script:
 ```bash
 bash tools/fewshot_exp/datasets/init_fs_dataset_standard.sh
 ```
 This will also generate the datasets on base classes for base training.

 ## Training and Evaluation
 4 scripts are used for full splits experiments and you can modify them later.
+They will crop objects and store them (e.g. `datasets/voc/VOC2007/Crops_standard`) before training.
+You may need to change GPU device which is `export CUDA_VISIBLE_DEVICES=0,1` by default.
 ```bash
 tools/fewshot_exp/
 ├── train_voc_base.sh